-- Print out the counting form (click here to download form) and bring other necessary items (pen/pencil, timer, etc).
+- Download (see image at left) and print the counting form and bring other necessary items (pen/pencil, timer, etc.).

-- Arrive at your designated location approximately 15 minutes before you are to begin counting.
+- Arrive at your designated location 15 minutes before you are to begin counting.

 - Find a spot from which you can best view the entire intersection.

-- Count and record cyclists, pedestrians, and “others” (skateboarders, rollerbladers) as they enter the intersection on the form in 15 minute increments.
+- On the form in 15-minute increments, count and record cyclists, pedestrians and “others” (skateboarders, rollerbladers) as they enter the intersection.

-- When finished, simply scan or photograph the completed count form and email it to HATSBikePedCounts@gmail.com.
+- When finished, scan or photograph the completed count form and email it to HATSBikePedCounts@gmail.com.

 To view training slides on how to conduct bicycle and pedestrian counts, click here.